Oil surges to its highest price since 2023, and stocks drop after data shows a weaker US job market

-NEW YORK (AP) — Oil prices touched their highest levels since 2023 after surging again Friday because of the Iran war, while a weak update on the U.S. job market highlighted the economy's precarious position.
-The two trends raised the risk of a worst-case scenario for financial markets, and stocks fell as they neared the finish of a punishing week.
+NEW YORK (AP) — Oil shot to its highest price since 2023 on Friday as the Iran war kept escalating, while a weak update on the U.S. job market highlighted the economy's precarious position.
+It all raised the risk of a worst-case scenario for financial markets, and stocks are falling toward the finish of Wall Street's worst week since November.

-The S&P 500 dropped 1.1% after a report showed U.S. employers cut more jobs last month than they created and after oil prices spiked above $90 per barrel.
-It’s a combination that investors hate because no one in the world has a good tool to fix both a weak economy and high inflation at the same time.
+The S&P 500 dropped 1% after a report showed U.S. employers cut more jobs last month than they created and after oil prices spiked above $90 per barrel.
+It’s a combination that investors fear because neither the Federal Reserve nor any other central bank around the world has a good tool to fix both a weak economy and high inflation at the same time.

-The Dow Jones Industrial Average was down 558 points, or 1.2%, as of 1:45 p.m.
-Eastern time, and the Nasdaq composite was 0.9% lower.
-Wall Street's moves are still erratic, though, given all the uncertainties created by the war.
-The Dow dropped as many as 945 points in the morning before roughly halving its loss.
+The Dow Jones Industrial Average was down 425 points, or 0.9%, with roughly an hour remaining in trading, and the Nasdaq composite was 1.1% lower.

 “You can’t sugarcoat this report,” according to Brian Jacobsen, chief economic strategist at Annex Wealth Management.
 “A negative payrolls number combined with a big jump in oil prices will have traders worrying about stagflation risks.”